1986 Kansas City Chiefs season

 The Kansas City Chiefs season marked the franchise's 17th season in the National Football League and the 27th overall.
 The season concluded with a 10–6 record, representing the team's best performance since 1971.
-This successful run earned The Chiefs a wild card playoff berth, although their postseason journey was cut short by a New York Jets 35–15.
+This successful run earned The Chiefs a wild card playoff berth, their first playoff appearance since the aforementioned 1971 season and only their second since the AFL-NFL merger, although their postseason journey was cut short by a 35-15 loss to the New York Jets.

 Former linebacker Willie Lanier was enshrined in the Pro Football Hall of Fame on August 2.
 On the field, the pieces started coming together for head coach John Mackovic.
 His offense displayed plenty of scoring punch, while the club's defense and special teams became increasingly effective.
 With the team sitting at 3–3, Bill Kenney replaced Todd Blackledge for the second half of the season in a game against San Diego, guiding the club to a 42–41 victory.
 That win was the first of four consecutive triumphs with Kenney at the helm, the club's longest winning streak since 1980.
 Poised with a 7–3 record after 10 games, three straight losses in November put the Chiefs playoff chances in jeopardy.
 Two December wins gave Kansas City a 9–6 mark, putting the Chiefs on the verge of their first postseason berth in 15 years.

 The defining moment of the season came in the regular season finale at Pittsburgh on December 21.
 Despite being outgained in total yardage by a 515–171 margin, the Chiefs were able to notch a 24–19 victory as all of the team's points came via special teams on a blocked punt return, a field goal, a kickoff return and a blocked field goal return.
 With a 10–6 record the Chiefs earned an AFC Wild Card berth, winning a tiebreaker with Seattle.
 Kenney was injured in the fourth quarter of the Steelers contest, meaning Blackledge drew the starting assignment for the club's first playoff contest since 1971, a 35–15 loss vs the New York Jets.

-Mackovic was fired after the season.
+Despite making the playoffs, Mackovic was fired after the season, allegedly due to a lack of chemistry with his players, according to owner Lamar Hunt.
+He was replaced by special teams coordinator Frank Gansz.
+The Chiefs would not make the playoffs again until 1990.